jabierta/library/README.md

   `GET /user`

-- Get the favourite book of user for a specific month of a year or just year favourite means a book they "interacted" the most, in our system this would be the calculated as the sum of activities
+- Get the favourite book of user for a specific month of a year or just year
+  - Note: Favourite means a
+  book they "interacted" the most, in our system this would be the calculated as the sum of activities

   `GET /getFavouriteBook requestParameters: [userId, month, year]`